NWChemEx-Project/DeveloperTools/dox/Hunter.md

 respectively retrieve a tarball from the DeveloperTools repo and untar it.
-This tarball contains a couple CMake scripts whose contents won't change often, but must be included in your project in order for you to be able to use the following commands.
+This tarball contains a couple CMake scripts whose contents won't change often, but must be included in your project in order for you to be able to use the following commands (check out the Convenience Functions section below for the full list).
 The fourth and fifth lines load our macros and then start Hunter.
 Note the `LOCAL` argument to Hunter indicates that your project contains a `cmake/Hunter/config.cmake` file with local Hunter options.
-We'll get to that below; for now note that if your project does not have such a file leave the `LOCAL` argument out of the call to `start_hunter`.
+We'll get to that below in the Fine-Tuning Hunter section; for now note that if your project does not have such a file leave the `LOCAL` argument out of the call to `start_hunter`.

 The remainder of the script is slightly tweaked CMake, whose contents will vary a bit depending on your project.  `project` is the usual CMake command for